backand/docs/source/includes/_backand_features.md

 1. Install the Backand hosting gulp plugin using NPM

 2. At the top of gulpfile.js add the `require` call

 3. Set your Backand credentials for the task.
 Credentials will be stored in file `.backand-credentials.json`:

 4. Configure the task to Sync folder './src':

 5. Syncing is performed via a local cache file named '.awspublish-<bucketname>'.
-This file cache can become corrupted after multiple uses, so we need to create one more task to perform cleanup after the deployment has completed:
+This file cache can become corrupted after multiple uses, so we need to create one more task to perform cleanup after the deployment has completed - you can see this in the JavaScript on the right.

 ## Realtime Database Communications
 > To begin, you'll need to include the socket.io library.
 This can be obtained from their CDN, or using a package manager like NPM or bower